olhaswork/github-trending/README.md

 ### **Demo link:** [Vercel Build](https://githubtrending.vercel.app/)

-## Available Scripts to run

 To start project locally, you can run:

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if you make edits.\

-### `yarn format`

-Runs Prettier to format all codes in the project directory.
-This helps in maintaining a consistent style across your codebase.

 ## Project structure